Spacing problems are frequently caused by missing teeth or a bite discrepancy, or they may pose an aesthetic issue.

 Upper Front Teeth Protrusion or Overjet

-The appearance and function of your teeth are impacted by the protrusion of your front teeth over the lower.
+The appearance and function of your teeth are altered by the protrusion of your front teeth over the lower.
 Overjet is characterized by the upper teeth protruding too far forward or the lower jaw positioned too far back in your bite.

 Crowding occurs when teeth have insufficient room to erupt from the gum.
 Teeth often rotate and erupt outside of the arch form.
 Depending on the underlying skeletal structures, crowding can be corrected by expansion and occasionally tooth removal.